Frequently Asked Questions about Study Abroad

 Are there scholarships for study abroad programs?

 Yes.
 There are many scholarships that can be used for study abroad programs.
 In fact, some scholarships are specifically designed for study abroad participants.
+Scholarship deadlines are often much earlier than program deadlines, so you should meet with an advisor as early as possible if you plan to apply for scholarships.

 Can I work overseas while participating in a study abroad program?

 It is not advisable to participate in an overseas program with the intent of obtaining a job to support yourself.
 Most foreign labor laws will not allow you to seek paid employment.
-Students should consult with a PCC study abroad advisor for further clarification about work/internship opportunities overseas.

 Program housing options may include apartment living, dormitory living, and host family living.
 Students can find out what type of living arrangements are offered by reviewing the program logistics section of an individual program web page.